aclap-dev/vdhcoapp/README.md

 **Firefox**: it should work out of the box.

-Snap Chromium-based browsers do not supported native messenging yet.
+Snap Chromium-based browsers do not support native messaging yet.
 It is up to Google to fix this issue.

 # Note about the registration process